sherwyn11/My-Family/README.md

 <div style="text-align:center;">

-An app to keep track of your family members at anytime of the day to ensure their safety
+A Flutter Application to keep track of your family members at anytime of the day to ensure their safety

 <img src="images/family.png" width="150px" height="150px"/><br>